jacobroos87/headroom-studios/README.md

 ## Content

-All content on the site was designed and written by myself
+All content on the site was designed and written by myself.

 ## Media

 The Hero img was sourced from [Shutterstock](www.shutterstock.com).
 General search terms were music studio & rehearsal space.
-The files were downloaded as high resolution JPEG files and then resized for their various applications
+The files were downloaded as high resolution JPEG files and then resized for their various applications.

 The studio images were provided by a friend who runs a rehearsal studio [Glasshouse Studios](http://glasshousestudios.org/).
-These files were downloaded as JPEG files directly from the wesbite and then resized for their various applications
+These files were downloaded as JPEG files directly from the wesbite and then resized for their various applications.

 ## Acknowledgements